wirechunk/handlebars-helpers/README.md

 ### unique

-Block helper that return an array with all duplicate values removed.
-Best used along with a [each](#each) helper.
+Returns an array with all duplicate values removed.

 **Params**